-- We work together and I don't want to flirt in the office and start rumours.
+- We work together, and I don't want to flirt in the office and start rumors.

-- You are / I am / we are both married or unavailable in some way, and I don't want our feelings made public.
+- One of us is married or unavailable in some way, and I don't want our feelings made public.

 - Someone has said something about our relationship, and I want to prove them wrong or throw them off the scent.

-- I'm pretending to others that I'm not interested in you for whatever reason... trust me!
+- I'm pretending to others that I'm not interested in you for whatever reason.

 If a guy has hurt me, I'm going to be angry.
 When I love someone, it opens up my emotions in every way—not just my feelings towards him, but feelings that I have kept repressed for much of my life.
-I open up to and with him, so if he disappoints me (and he will—he's human), it's like reliving bad memories.
+I really open up to him, so if he disappoints me (and he will—he's human), it's like reliving bad memories.
 I will more than likely overreact, and if he tells me I'm overreacting, I will be even more upset with him.
-I will punish him by shutting him out and perhaps letting others get closer.
+I will punish him by shutting him out and perhaps letting others get close to me.